mckolu/DialogVisualization/README.md

 # Dialogue Vizualizations with Python and NLP

+Incomplete :) Hoping to clean this code by 3/25/2022

 DialogViz is a platform that allows analyzing dialogues between two students and creating several visualizations.